omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 }
 ```

 We have a function, `nested`, whose local environment knows the value of the parameter `x`.
-Inside it, we create and return a function that, depending on its argument, either return the value of argument to `nested` or looks for `x` in the scope where the function is called.
+Inside it, we create and return a function that, depending on its argument, either returns the value of the argument to `nested` or looks for `x` in the scope where the function is called.

 ```{r}
 f <- nested(2)